wp-plugins/resources-review/readme.txt

 = 1.0 =
 	1.0 Ready to download
 	- this plugin is ready to download, however, due to this being my first plugin testing is still on-going.
-Please feel free to <a target="_blank" href="http://nathanhensher.com/contact">contact me</a> if you have and questions or improvements.
+Please feel free to [contact me](http://nathanhensher.com/contact "contact me") if you have and questions or improvements.

 = 0.0 =
 	0.0 Initial Commit